DenysGolub/Numerical-Methods/README.md

-Class library for solving unlinear equations by using numerical methods: simple iteration, chord, secant, Newton and part divide.
-Created as additional task for subject "Numerical methods in computer science"
+Class library for solving some themes that were presented in our course.